Digital Transgender Archive

 The DTA uses the term transgender to refer to a broad and inclusive range of non-normative gender practices.
 We treat transgender as a practice rather than an identity category in order to bring together a trans-historical and trans-cultural collection of materials related to trans-ing gender.
 We collect materials from anywhere in the world with a focus on materials created before the year 2000.

 The idea for the DTA first began to take root when K.J.
 Rawson and Nick Matte met at the TransSomatechnics conference held at Simon Fraser University in the spring of 2008.
-Through a series of conversations, K.J. and Nick realized that their own challenges researching transgender history were representative of systematic challenges.
+Through a series of conversations, K.J. and Nick realized that their own challenges researching transgender history were representative of systematic challenges, which K.J. began to develop a plan to address with the DTA.